How to Apply:

 - Order your official transcript(s).
-Official transcript(s) indicating that the applicant has earned an appropriate graduate degree from an accredited college or university.
+Official transcript(s) indicating that the applicant has earned a Master's degree from an accredited college or university.

 - Personal Statement.
-One-page personal statement that summarizes the value of the program of doctoral study for his/her personal and professional growth and development.
+One-page statement that summarizes the value of the program of doctoral study for your personal or professional growth and development.

 - Professional Resume.

-- Interview with the Ph.D. program director.
+- Interview with the Ph.D.
+Program Director and Faculty member.
 After all the required application materials have been received, each applicant will be contacted to arrange for a personal interview.

 Test scores (GRE, GMAT, or MAT) may be needed in consideration of an applicant with a Master's degree GPA below 3.25.